Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     ```

     === "Practise"
-        Now that you are armed with the power of `#!java while`, can you:
+        Now that you are armed with the power of `#!cpp while`, can you:

         Write a script that would chat to the screen the following pattern: